Pradeepa-1602/ministore/README.md

 ONE STORE is a simple console-based shopping application developed using Java and MySQL.

-The application allows users to:

-View available products

-Place an order

-Store order details in the database

-This project demonstrates the use of JDBC connectivity, SQL queries, and menu-driven programming in Java.
+It allows users to view available products, place orders, and store order details in a database.
+The project uses JDBC to connect Java with MySQL and execute SQL queries.